iamalinguist/iamalinguist.github.io/_posts/2025-01-30-a-beginners-note-lingnlp.md

 title: a begginer's note for 'Linguistics' domain
 date: 2025-01-31 15:09:00
 description: A Comprehensive Guide to Key Areas and Lingiustic Glossary
-tags: formatting code
+tags: grammar nlp
-categories: sample-posts
+categories: computational-linguistics
 featured: true
 ---